Preface

 5.1 Overall Structure

-Each tax is regulated by separate legislation which is governed by the Amiri Decree.
+Each type of taxation in Kuwait is regulated by separate legislation which is governed by the Amiri Decree.
 The tax system is comprised of the following main taxes:

-All foreign companies operating in Kuwait are subject to income tax.
+All foreign companies operating in Kuwait (directly as a shareholder in a locally registered company, or through an agent) are subject to corporate income tax.
 In other words, any income earned by a foreign company from Kuwait is subject to income tax irrespective of whether the entity has an office or place of business inside Kuwait.

 The current income tax rate is a flat 15% of: